 Learning professionals want to create eLearning content that not only effectively meets specific learning objectives, but does so in a way that keeps learners highly engaged with the learning process.
 One of the best ways to accomplish that piece of the instructional design puzzle is to build in plenty of interactivity on a variety of levels and dimensions.
-Here’s the why and what of making interactive eLearning a priority in 2019.
+Here’s the why and what of making interactive eLearning a priority.

 Why Interactive eLearning is Important

 The reason interactive eLearning should be a high priority in 2019 is because it turns out to be a highly effective strategy for boosting the kind of real learning your company needs to achieve.
 Knowledge retention rates can serious skyrocket from the usual 5-30% to a range of 50-90% when interactive eLearning is done right.
 If you go the extra mile by creating realistic environments in which they can immediately apply the content, this further helps with long-term knowledge and skill retention as well as speeds learning up thanks to making them use higher-order thinking skills instead of mere rote memorization.

 As you might imagine, there is a whole spectrum of levels of interactivity that can be built into eLearning.
 One framework I’ve seen includes four levels where Level 1 is Passive, Level 2 is Limited, Level 3 is Moderate and Level 4 is Simulation (the highest level of interactivity).